Abhrojyoti2001/Your-Bank/README.md

 # Your-Bank
-A E-banking app of 'Your Bank'
+An E-banking app of 'Your Bank' bank